 Naweed Chowdhury, MD

-Dr. Naweed Chowdhury is an assistant professor of Otolaryngology at Vanderbilt who specializes in rhinology and endoscopic skull base surgery.
+Dr. Naweed Chowdhury is an associate professor of Otolaryngology at Vanderbilt who specializes in rhinology and endoscopic skull base surgery.
 Originally from Texas, Dr. Chowdhury completed his undergraduate studies at Rice University in Chemistry before going on to medical school at Baylor College of Medicine.
 He then went to the University of Kansas for residency training followed by a fellowship in Rhinology, Sinus, and Skull Base Surgery at Oregon Health and Science University.